 Discover the latest software purchases and digital transformation initiatives being undertaken by ArcBest and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 13000 ArcBest employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that ArcBest has purchased the following applications: IBM Watson Talent Frameworks for Recruiting in 2016, Microsoft Excel for Content Management in 2015, Avature ATS for Applicant Tracking System in 2014 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that ArcBest has purchased the following applications: IBM Watson Talent Frameworks for Recruiting in 2016, Microsoft Excel for Content Management in 2015, Avature ATS for in 2014 and the related IT decision-makers and key stakeholders.

 Our database provides customer insight and contextual information on which enterprise applications and software systems ArcBest is running and its propensity to invest more and deepen its relationship with IBM, Avature or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing ArcBest revenues, which have grown to $2.99 billions in 2019, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for ArcBest intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.